-- (a) impose conditions or further conditions to which the licence is to be subject; or - (b) amend or repeal conditions previously imposed. - (5) A condition can not be imposed to give a particular advantage over other licensed insurers. - (6) A licensed insurer must not contravene a condition of the licence.

-(7) A court by which a licensed insurer is convicted of an offence against subsection (6) may, by order, withdraw the licence.
+- (a) impose conditions or further conditions to which the licence is to be subject; or - (b) amend or repeal conditions previously imposed. - (5) A condition can not be imposed to give a particular advantage over other licensed insurers. - (6) A licensed insurer must not contravene a condition of the licence. - Maximum penalty-300 penalty units. - (7) A court by which a licensed insurer is convicted of an offence against subsection (6) may, by order, withdraw the licence.